2012 Stanley Cup playoffs: Conference quarterfinals

-Eastern Conference Quarterfinals
+Eastern Conference quarterfinals

 (1) New York Rangers vs. (8) Ottawa Senators

 The New York Rangers entered the playoffs as the first overall seed in the Eastern Conference with 109 points.
-The Ottawa Senators earned 92 points during the regular season to finish eighth overall in the Eastern Conference.
+The Ottawa Senators earned 92 points during the regular season, losing the tiebreaker to Washington in regulation + overtime wins (38 to 35) to finish eighth overall in the Eastern Conference.
 This was the first playoff series between these two teams.
 Ottawa won three of the games in the season's four-game regular season series.

 The first few games of the series were overshadowed by rough play and suspensions on both sides.
 In the first game, Rangers' checking center Brian Boyle punched defenceman Erik Karlsson but was not penalized.
 Senators' head coach Paul MacLean responded by adding enforcers Zenon Konopka and Matt Carkner for game two.
 Konopka harried Boyle as he conducted a live TV interview during the pre-game warm-ups, earning himself and his club fines.
 Carkner attacked Boyle at the beginning of the game and continued punching after Boyle fell to the ice.
 Boyle never dropped his gloves and Carkner was given a five-minute major and game misconduct.
 The Rangers' Brandon Dubinsky was also ejected as the third man in on the altercation; he threw a Gatorade cooler as he exited.
 Carkner received a one-game suspension for fighting an unwilling player.
 In an unrelated incident in that same game, New York's rookie skater Carl Hagelin elbowed Ottawa's captain Daniel Alfredsson in the head.
 Hagelin was given a five-minute major penalty and Alfredsson left the game and did not return.
 Hagelin was suspended for three games prompting a question of consistency by the New York Rangers.
 Alfredsson missed three games due to a concussion from the incident.

 New York had a 4–2 victory in game one, but Ottawa's Chris Neil scored 1:17 into overtime of game two to tie the series at 1–1.
 In game three, Boyle scored the lone goal in the Rangers' 1–0 win.
 The Senators then overcame a two-goal deficit in game four to even the series yet again with Kyle Turris' goal 2:42 into overtime.
 Ottawa goaltender Craig Anderson stopped all 41 shots in a 2–0 victory on the road in game five, giving the Senators their first lead in the series.
 New York scored three goals in the second period in their 3–2 victory in game six and then held on to a 2–1 win in game seven to take the series.